Introduction

 Enhancing Readability

 When your essay structure is well-planned, it’s like a smooth journey for your reader.
 They can easily follow your argument, like walking on a well-marked trail.
-This makes your writing easy to read and understand.
+This makes your easy to read and understand.

 Think of your essay as a story.
 An effective essay structure helps readers remember the important parts because it presents ideas in a clear order.
 It’s like telling a story that sticks in the reader’s mind.